aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/SettingAgentId.md

 ## Assign agent ID when you send a START_CALL_PROCESSING event

-If you used a [ChimeVC CallTranscriber Lambda Hook function](./LambdaHookFunction.md) to disable immediate processing of a new call received from ChimeVC, then you can provide the AgentID later if/when yoy send a `START_CALL_PROCESSING` event for that call.
+If you used a [ChimeVC CallTranscriber Lambda Hook function](./LambdaHookFunction.md) to suspend immediate processing of a new call received from ChimeVC, then you can provide the AgentID later if/when you send a `START_CALL_PROCESSING` event for that call.
 This is useful when the call SIPREC stream must be initiated before the caller and agent are connected.
 See [StartCallProcessingEvent.md](./StartCallProcessingEvent.md) for more information.

 ## Assign agent ID at any time after the call has started